 Signs of Birth Injury

 Were Signs Missed by Your Doctors?
-Call Our Miami Birth Injury Lawyers.
+Call Our Florida Birth Injury Lawyers.

 A variety of injuries can occur during the birth of your child.
 From bruising to broken bones, from severe brain damage to stillbirth, many things can go wrong during labor and delivery and result in lifelong struggles for your newborn and your family.

 Not all birth injuries rise to the level of medical malpractice or negligence.
 If you believe a medical mistake may be to blame for your child’s injuries, our lawyers would be happy to discuss your legal options during a complimentary consultation.

 Signs & Symptoms of Birth Injuries in Infants